avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

     NodeID ids.NodeID `json:"nodeID"`
     // Weight of this validator used when sampling Weight uint64 `json:"weight"`
+    // When this validator will stop validating the Subnet EndTime uint64 `json:"endTime"`
+    // Initial balance for this validator
+    Balance uint64 `json:"balance"`
     // [Signer] is the BLS key for this validator.
     // Note: We do not enforce that the BLS key is unique across all validators.
     //       This means that validators can share a key if they so choose.